codethread/qmk.nvim/README.md

             -- key codes are mapped literally against the entire key in your layout -- longer key codes are checked first, and these will replace the value displayed in the preview --
-            -- lua magic patterns must be escaped with `%`, sorry, I'll fix this one day -- watch out for emojis as they are double width ['LSG%(KC_GRAVE%)'] = 'Next Window',
+            -- lua magic patterns used to need escaping with `%` but not anymore -- old escaped patterns should still work thoug -- watch out for emojis as they are double width ['LSG%(KC_GRAVE%)'] = 'Next Window',
+			['LAG(KC_GRAVE)'] = 'Prev Window',
 		},
 	},
 }